What is influencer marketing?

 A brand that follows these tips has a good chance of running a successful influencer marketing campaign:

-- Know the laws that govern influencer marketing, and do not anger the FTC.
+- Know the laws that govern influencer marketing.

 - Hire the right influencers, meaning influencers who align with your brand and have the trust of your target audience.

 - Remember that celebrity influencers and celebrity endorsements are very expensive.
 Only use them if they align with your branding goals.